Lilypad-Tech/lilypad-smart-contracts/README.md

 # Lilypad Network

-The Lilypad Network is a distributed compute network powering AI inference with a three sided marketplace for users, hardware providers and app builders.
+The Lilypad Network is a distributed compute network powering AI inference with a three-sided marketplace for users, hardware providers and app builders.

 You can learn more about Lilypad by visiting our docs page [here](https://docs.lilypad.tech).